 This word may be used to describe a barrister in England/Wales/Northern Ireland, or an advocate in the Scottish legal system.

 These are asylum appeals chosen by the immigration/asylum tribunal to give legal guidance for a particular country, or a particular group of people in a particular country.
 The decisions in these cases are assumed to be based on the best possible evidence about that country at that time.
-Until there are significant changes in that country, a country guidance decision sets out the law for other asylum-seekers from that country.
+Until there are significant changes in that country, a country guidance decision sets out the law for other people seeking asylum from that country.